SayantanKumar/Python-Iris-Neural-Net-Classification/README.md

 # Iris-NN
-A simple program that uses the iris dataset to train a dataset that based on the 4 inputs, can which of the 3 flower's that is
+A simple program that uses the iris dataset to train a dataset that, based on the 4 inputs, can predict one of the 3 flower's

 # Demos
 The program can be run alone to run the main demo which trains the net, graphs the training then outputs the predicted based on values coded.